-During the financial year rental expense payments totalling \$228,452 (2015: \$579,523) have been made by the Group to Director related entities, including unit trusts, private companies and spouses.
+During the previous financial year, rental expense payments totalling \$228,452 were made by the Group to Director-related entities, including unit trusts, private companies and spouses.
 The rental transactions were based on normal terms and conditions and at market rates.
-No balance was outstanding at the end of the current or preceding year.
-The Director, who retired from the Board on 19 November 2015, who had an interest in the rental transactions in the current and preceding financial year was C.J.
+No balance was outstanding at the end of the preceding year.
+The Director, who retired from the Board on 19 November 2015, and who had an interest in the rental transactions in the preceding financial year was C.J.
 Jackson.

-(g) Amounts receivable from/payable to other key management personnel
+g) Amounts receivable from/payable to other key management personnel h) Doubtful debts i) Securities trading policy

-There were no amounts receivable from/payable to other key management personnel at 30 June 2016 (2015: \$nil).
+There were no amounts receivable from/payable to other key management personnel at 30 June 2017 (2016: \$nil).